i. That the hardware is running correctly,

 When you understand that, you can safely make other approximations that get your result much more quickly -- as the matix definition of Gaussian blur did for PhotoShop, which being a localized computation, can be off-loaded into the GPU for very fast computation.
 In our case, there is a very fast way to get the same kind of approximation to the blurring effect so that speckled images can be smudged into something smoother.
 That's what we really want, not two-dimensional mathematical perfection (which in this case would be incorrect anyway).
 The simple fast (one-dimensional) blur can be accomplished by adding up the pixels in a single row, but degrading the previous sum as you go.
 It costs you a couple of adds and a shift, which is very fast -- and speed is important when you have a third of a million (or more) pixels to do.
 The result is essentially an integral of the neighboring pixels (like the "I" of "PID").
 The matrix method you find on the internet involves eight or 24 floating-point multiplies -- which, because PhotoShop does it that way, the hardware people worked very hard to make it happen fast in a GPU -- and that still limits the blur to a radius of one or two pixels.
 The running sum method spreads the effect out to infinity (or at least to roundoff error, perhaps six or eight pixels instead of one or two), and with far fewer operations (so it's faster).

-The running average method of smoothing the data can be applied with a longer memory by adding three or seven times the preceding value then shifting the sum two (instead of one) or three places.
+The running average method of smoothing the data can be applied with a longer memory by adding three or seven times the preceding value then shifting the sum two or three places (instead of one).
 This way you can get both despeckling (with a 1:1 or 3:1 sum) and also a long-term (7:1 or 15:1) average to compare new values to as a properly despeckled edge detector that still tracks luminance gradients across the track.
 I added a strong luminance gradient across the track near the starting position in the "PSU Stairwell" track for you to practice on.
 See also "Pebbles with Gradient" below.

 Similarly on a more local level, the team identifying stop signs and